AcheronProject/AlexandriaLibrary/README.md

 ## Licensing

-The Alexandria Library uses the BSD 3-clause License.
-Be sure to read it before using this library on a project.
+Each component of the Alexandria Library is subject to its own licensing and thorough reading is highly advised.
+This repository itself is licensed under a BSD-3 clause.